sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 ## Understanding Your Traces

 Tyk Gateway exposes a helpful set of *span attributes* and *resource attributes* with the generated spans.
-These attributes provide useful insights for analysing your API requests.
+These attributes provide useful insights for analyzing your API requests.
 A clear analysis can be obtained by observing the specific actions and associated context within each request/response.
 This is where span and resource attributes play a significant role.

 ### Span Attributes